 The Bridge Youth and Family Services Mentoring program has taken this opportunity to increase the use of measureable goals, as well as to formalize and streamline the documentation process.
-These two improvement plans work in concert with each other to create a comprehensive documentation chart that follows the mentee from referral. engagement (with both the family and the mentee) and assessment, to goal setting, weekly sessions, documentation, and finally to termination and a thorough closing summary.
-At this point, the new policy manual that describes this process, as well as all of the documentation has been completed and implemented.
-Initial goal setting training has been completed.
-Next steps include using the new documentation procedures throughout the summer, preparing to train new mentors on using the SMART goal formula, and ensuring that the new referral and engagement procedure is communicated and used as we approach the new school year.
-Moving in to the new school year, mentoring program leaders will provide ongoing supervision, monitoring, and review of progress to ensure that the new procedures are implemented into daily practice.
-This supervision and monitoring will provide data for the next improvement plan.
+These two improvement plans work in concert with each other to create a comprehensive documentation chart that follows the mentee from referral, engagement (with both the family and the mentee) and assessment, to goal setting, weekly sessions, documentation, and finally to termination and a thorough closing summary.
+At this point, all new documentation has been integrated.
+A workshop on SMART goal setting has increased the quality of goal setting across all mentoring relationships.
+All goals have been written with measurement in mind - they are not always easily measureable, and this will be an area for continued improvement through coaching, training and monitoring.